 Opposite page: a striking impression of Kittyhawks operating out of Number One Strip, Milne Bay, in August-September 1942.
-The painting is by the famous Australian sonnel.
-Instructions were to "protect the airfields and deny Milne Bay to the enemy".
+The painting is by the famous Australian artist William Dargie; below: Gurney in the foreground and Number Three Strip (Turnbull) in the distance.